threatpatrols/documentation/docs/opnsense/index.md

  - Autossh: [/opnsense/plugins/autossh](/opnsense/plugins/autossh)
  - Configuration Sync: [/opnsense/plugins/configsync](/opnsense/plugins/configsync/)

+#### Plugin install TLDR;
+ - Step 1: [install the threatpatrols package](/opnsense/repo) using a `pkg-static add ...` command on your OPNsense host to enable plugins from the ThreatPatrols repo.
+ - Step 2: navigate to System > Firmware > Plugins on your OPNsense system and install ThreatPatrols plugins as desired.

 ## Threat Patrols Package Repository
 Threat Patrols operates a package repository with OPNsense packages signed by us that allows you to easily install our packages and plugins.